 We will look at the actions you can take specifically to deal with outstanding debt, together with some advice and tips on managing debt in general and some tips to increase your income.

-Who is Phillips & Cohen Associates Debt Collectors ?
+Who are Phillips & Cohen Associates Debt Collectors ?

 Phillips & Cohen Associates is a debt collecting company.
 They buy debt from other companies and chase the debt to try and obtain full payment.
 Although they cannot visit your home or take your possessions, they are entitled to contact you about the debt, so it is important that you don’t ignore it.
 If you ignore it, it will just spiral and they will keep contacting you until you respond.
 This can be highly stressful and distressing.
 It is important to contact them when you receive the letter.